 Ceramic or porcelain tile: These tiles have a hard solid surface that does not attract dirt or dust.
 They are waterproof and are easy to maintain.
 Ceramic tiles can endure any amount of spills, splatters, and messes that can be wiped away with a mop or sponge easily.

 Natural Stone: They are a little expensive than ceramic tiles but are easy to clean and maintain.
 They are popular because of their natural finish.

 Vinyl flooring options are available in two compositions WPC (Wood Plastic Composite) or SPC (Stone Plastic Composite).
 They are synthetic flooring material that comes in large sheets of stick-down tiles.
 Vinyl flooring is fully water-proof, scratch-resistant, comfortable underfoot, and budget-friendly.

 Concrete is one of the best kitchen flooring options for a busy kitchen.
 It is an inexpensive, long-lasting, and budget-friendly alternative available in the market.
 Concrete floorings are flexible, can be polished and waxed to give different finishes depending on the style of the kitchen.

 Solid hardwood flooring is on the higher side of the price scale.

 Solid hardwood planks or engineered wood are used for this type of flooring.
 They are little susceptible to the presence of moisture.
 However, modern sealers and polyurethane finishes make it more durable and long-lasting.

 Granite flooring adds beauty to your kitchen because of the elegance it radiates.
-It is scratch-resistant and waterproof flooring.
-Granites last for a lifetime and are a good choice for high traffic areas.
+It is scratch-resistant and has waterproof flooring.
+Granites last for a lifetime and are a good choice for high-traffic areas.
 They can be polished to a high sheen.